 Springs Preserve is a remarkable destination, focused on nature and ecological concerns.
 The interpretive center examines the history of the region as related to water consumption, which sounds “dry” but really isn’t.
 Need proof?
 Try the so-real-you-are-there flash-flood exhibit or the 3-D movie theater that puts you atop the Hoover Dam being built.
 Outside are trails through the wetlands, animal habitats, and other exhibition halls dealing with the environment and recycling.
 The place is informative, entertaining, and absolutely vital in this day and age, and you can’t believe that something of this quality and social significance is anywhere near Vegas.

 Although Las Vegas is obviously our favorite city, New York comes in a close second and a lot of that has to do with the food.
-Downtown is becoming Brooklyn-esque, with great independent restaurants such as Carson Kitchen and Le Pho becoming the new neighborhood hangouts.
+Downtown is becoming Brooklyn-esque, with great independent restaurants such as The Kitchen at Atomic and Esther's Kitchen becoming the new neighborhood hangouts.
 Great for the residents of Downtown, even better for you since you get a taste of what you’d be eating if you lived here.